edwardkinglee/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+It includes Rspec and Cypress tests.

 ## Setup